PeiMeiLee/portfolio/README.md

 # About Me
 Hello!
 I'm Pei-Mei, originally from Taipei, Taiwan, and currently calling Stuttgart, Germany, home.
 Spending most of my adulthood working and living abroad, I am no stranger  to cross-cultural communication and cooperation.
 As a Data Analyst with a background in the automotive sector, I bring fluency in German, English, and Chinese to the table.
-I've successfully established data-driven processes and transformed insights into effective marketing strategies during my tenure at an NGO.
+I've successfully established data-driven processes and transformed insights into effective marketing strategies during my tenure at an NPO.
 And I can't wait to solve bigger problems and find greater insights in my next role.

 # Projects
 [New York Citywide Mobility Survey](https://github.com/PeiMeiLee/NYC_CitywideMobilitySurvey_2019)